liquidz/clj-password-check/README.md

     (def my-password-checker
 	  (combine-checkers not-blank? contains-alphabet? (length-range 3 5)))

-"combine-checkers" function combine checker functions with AND operator if you want to combine with OR operator, you can use "combine-checkers-or"
+"combine-checkers" function combine checker functions with AND operator. if you want to combine with OR operator, you can use "combine-checkers-or".

 #### checker functions